MHRA Phase I Accreditation Scheme

 - Dedicated CRF Lead Nurse for Phase I / Education (contact Fiona Mitchell or Lesley Briody)

-- Project assistants and clinical support workers trained in GCP and familiar with trial protocol compliance
+- Project Support Assistants and Clinical Support Workers trained in GCP and familiar with trial protocol compliance

-- Located at three of NHS Lothian’s acute hospital sites our accredited adult facilities, the WTCRF at the Western General Hospital and the RIECRF at the Royal Infirmary of Edinburgh, and paediatric facility CCRF at Royal Hospital for Sick Children operate as embedded NHS departments
+- Located at two of NHS Lothian’s acute hospital sites, our accredited adult facilities, the WTCRF at the Western General Hospital and the RIECRF at the Royal Infirmary of Edinburgh, and paediatric facility CCRF at Royal Hospital for Children and Young People operate as embedded NHS departments

 - Located with a two minute patient transfer time to Intensive Care and in house clinical facilities